Sapnavijay2812/Stock-Sentiment-Analysis/README.md

 - **Precision, Recall, and F1-Score:** Metrics to evaluate the model's performance on positive and negative classes.
 - **Confusion Matrix:** A table to visualize the performance of the classification model.

-For any questions or support, please contact [your email].